24parida/shark-2.0/README.md

 ---

 ## 🪟 Windows Installation
-1. Download the `shark.zip` for Windows
+1. Go to the [Releases tab](https://github.com/your-repo-name/releases) and download the `shark.zip` for Windows
 2. Unzip the folder
 3. Inside the folder, double-click `shark.exe`
 4. Windows may warn you about an untrusted app — click **More Options** → **Run Anyway**